SANTHOSH0597/devops-project/devops_597/README.md

-# DevOps Project 58R
+# DevOps Project 597

-This is the DevOps project created by Sai Krishna and Team.
+This is the DevOps project created by M.Santhosh and Team.

 ## Overview